 However, federated search as it is implemented in most organizations today falls short of users’ expectations.

-First, we need to put on the table how users’ expectations around search have changed in recent years.
-With the advance of the digital workspace and the ever-increasing time we spend interacting with screens, people’s expectations of search are sky-high.
+Users’ expectations around search have changed in recent years.
+As digital experiences have advanced and the ever-increasing time we spend interacting with screens, people’s expectations of search are sky-high.
 Simply put, they want to get to the relevant result as quickly as they can and with as little friction as possible.

 The main limitation of federated search comes from the fact that it is based on search time merging.